bkesterbyld/maroon-potato/src/pages/services.md

     background_image_repeat: no-repeat
     type: grid_section
     background_image: images/chevrons.png
-  - content: |
+  - content: >
       ## Learn More

-      Find out how we can get your project done at 1/10th the time and cost.
+      Find out how we can get your project done at 1/10th the time and cost, even on the world's toughest computing challenges.
     actions:
       - label: Learn More
         url: /general-enquiries